Recovering 3D Human Mesh from Monocular Images: A Survey: Physical Plausibility

 \subsection{Pose Prior and Shape Prior}

 The inherent ambiguity in lifting 2D observations to 3D space gives rise to the need for prior knowledge.
 Priors favor plausible predictions and rule out impossible ones, helping to restrict the outputs to a feasible distribution.
 Besides, priors play an indispensable role when 3D labels are not available.
 Existing shape and pose priors are set heuristically by handcrafted designs or learned by generative models.
 Classic generative models like the Gaussian Mixture Model (GMM), and Mixture of Experts (MoE) are used to discover patterns and correlations in data.
-Compared to traditional machine learning methods, deep generative models such as Generative Adversarial Network (GAN)~\cite{goodfellow2014generative}, Variational Autoencoder (VAE)~\cite{kingma2013auto}, Normalizing Flows~\cite{rezende2015variational} are better qualified for prior modeling, especially when large-scale training data is available.
+Compared to traditional machine learning methods, deep generative models such as Generative Adversarial Network (GAN)~\cite{goodfellow2014generative}, Variational Autoencoder (VAE)~\cite{kingma2013auto}, Normalizing Flows~\cite{rezende2015variational} are better qualified for prior modeling, especially when large-scale training data is available. \rv{Priors can be treated as loss terms and added to objective functions in the training or iterative optimization processes.
+The decoder or generator of a generative prior can also be integrated into a regression network as a human mesh regressor.}

 \paragraph{Handcrafted Prior}.
 Priors can be designed empirically to achieve a certain direct-viewing effect.
 For example, known limb lengths are adopted~\cite{lee1985determination} and pose-dependent joint angle limits are explored~\cite{akhter2015pose}.
 A pose prior in \cite{bogo2016keep, pavlakos2019expressive} is represented as the sum of the exponentials to penalize the unnatural bending in elbows and knees for the exponential value would soar if the rotations violate natural constraints.
 As for shape prior, Bogo~\etal~\cite{bogo2016keep} compute the shape prior quadratically with the squared singular values estimated via PCA.
 A simple $L_2$ shape prior is adopted in \cite{kolotouros2019learning, zanfir2020weakly, pavlakos2019expressive,feng2021collaborative}, assuming $\bm{\beta}$ should stay near the neutral zero vector.